When Was the Last No-Hitter For Every MLB Team?

-The Los Angeles Dodgers have the most no-hitters in MLB history with 26.
-FIve teams have only had one in their existence and one unlucky franchise is still stuck on zero.
-Here’s a look at the most recent no-hitter for every team in Major League Baseball.
+The Los Angeles Dodgers have the most no-hitters in MLB history with 26, while four teams have just one.
+Here’s a look at the most recent no-no thrown by every team.

 American League East